PSYCHOBIOMACHINE/Obsidian-RAG-Starter/README.md

 This project was designed to operate at zero-cost using free-tier tools.
 This version is 'naïve' because it completes the most basic query-context retrieval operation.
 Modern RAG applications apply more sophisticated context engineering strategies.

 Future versions of this project will continue to sophisticate the working memory, long-term memory, ingestion and retrieval strategies.
-They will also aim to implement multimedia document ingesting, web search, and add simple agentic capabilities for UI manipulation--hoping to create an agentic tool that supports apps that are functionally more than just a chat app.
+They will also aim to implement multimedia document ingesting, web search, and add simple agentic capabilities for UI manipulation—hoping to create an agentic tool that supports apps that are functionally more than just a chat app.

 Note: The RAG portions are commented out at this time.
 The embedding model being used is deprecated and I need to select the next one with the same dimensions and that has an available tokenizer.
 Aside from the model, the retrieval process silently fails in production so context never gets retrieved for a deployed app.